Nearly Half Million Dollars In Endoscopes Stolen From Pennsylvania Hospital

 Read the entire article here: Three steal 18 colonoscopes worth $450K from Lankenau Medical Center, police say

 The issue, which has been experienced before by many hospitals in the US, continues to highlight the need for hospitals to increase security on their fleet of endoscopes that are often valued in excess of $1 million.
 Additionally, the Joint Commission checks to make sure that flexible endoscopes are routinely locked in cabinets during their inspections.
-With both of these forces requiring them to focus on security, hospitals can use regular roll-top endoscope cabinets, or turn to higher-security solutions such as iRIScope from Mobile Aspects.
+With both of these forces requiring them to focus on security, hospitals can use regular roll-top endoscope cabinets, or turn to higher-security endoscopy cabinets for flexible scopes such as iRIScope from Mobile Aspects.
 These higher-security options include RFID technology and secure badge access to ensure that only people that should be touching their expensive scopes are able to do so.
 They also provide many other tracking and security features including missing scope alerts and patient safety alerts.